daithimarkham/Fund-Project-2019/README.md

 - You will need to download Anaconda, and a command line.
 I will be using Commander.
+- Create a Git Repository on Github, and clone it down to your terminal.
+- CD in the folder you just created on Github.
 - Jupyter Notebook will be displayed in your browser, when you type Juypter Notebook on your command line.
-From there you create a new Notebook, which we will be using to display our code and findings.
+From there you create a new Notebook, which we will be using to display our code and findings, and you're all set to go.

 ## 3. Project Plan

 To start with we will be going through what is involved when setting out to investigate a data set, and how you can back up arguments using scripts of code through Jupyter Notebook, certain libraries which will illustrate and back up your findings.

-The purpose of this project was to gain skills in using Jupyter Notebook, how to use libraries to display data visualization and to improve my skills machine learning.
+The purpose of this project is to gain skills using Jupyter Notebook, how to use libraries to display data visualization, statistics, and to improve my skills in machine learning.
+We will be using the Tips data-set to demonstrate our findings.

-Using Jupyter Notebook I will explain my arguments and findings, and attached will be graphs, scatter-plots and other visualization which will be outputted from Pandas and Seaborn libraries, along with screenshots of my work in the ReadMe.
+Using Jupyter Notebook I will explain my arguments and findings, and attached will be graphs, scatter-plots and other visualization which will be outputted from Pandas and SeaBorn libraries in my Jupyter Notebook.
+Along with the above data included will be screenshots of my work in the ReadMe, and various other techniques explained, which I used to demonstrate my findings.
 Finally I will provide a summary and draw my conclusion of the data set.